Ayi-pei/ctoapp/src/README.md

 END;
 $$;

--- Grant execution rights to the anon and authenticated roles so the client can call it grant execute on function public.register_new_user(text, text, text, text) to anon_key, authenticated;
+-- Step 5: Grant execution rights to the anon and authenticated roles so the client can call it grant execute on function public.register_new_user(text, text, text, text) to anon_key, authenticated;

 ```